ERnsTL/flowd/README.md

 ## Architecture

 > This describes the current pre-alpha state.
-Far from all of the target architecture is currently present.

 All components are either normal programs or scripts, which do not have to be specially modified to be used in a ```flowd``` network (wrapped in a ```cmd``` component) or they are programs, which understand the ```flowd``` framing format.